MA Philosophy and History of ScienceFind a programme

-The University of Bristol is among the top UK institutions for philosophy and history of science.
+We among the top UK institutions for philosophy and history of science.
 Our expertise is in a broad range of areas related to the philosophy and history of the specific sciences, including physics, biology, mathematics, logic, medicine and psychology.
-The latest Philosophical Gourmet Report (2017/18) ranked Bristol as the as the strongest department in the UK for philosophy of biology, the joint strongest for general philosophy of science and the fourth strongest for philosophy of physics.
+The latest Philosophical Gourmet Report (2017/18) ranked Bristol as the strongest department in the UK for philosophy of biology, joint strongest for general philosophy of science, and fourth strongest for philosophy of physics.

 Our MA draws on these strengths.
 It is intended both for students who have a first degree in philosophy who wish to specialise in philosophy and history of science at a higher level, and for individuals with a background in pure science who wish to make a transition to philosophy and history of science or to explore foundational issues within the sciences.

 As a postgraduate student, you will be an active member of the department’s flourishing research culture.
-You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars in the field, from Bristol and beyond.
-There is also a weekly postgraduate seminar, where you may present your own work before your peers and learn to develop your argumentative strategies in a supportive environment.
+You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars from Bristol and beyond.
+There is also a weekly postgraduate seminar, where you may present your own work and learn to develop your argumentative strategies in a supportive environment.

 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding and studentship opportunities are listed on the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.